tc39/proposal-resizablearraybuffer/README.md

 This change generalizes the detachment check: if a fixed-length window on a backing buffer becomes out of bounds, either in whole or in part, due to resizing, treat it like a detached buffer.

+This generalized bounds check is performed on every index access on TypedArrays backed by `ResizableArrayBuffer` and `GrowableSharedArrayBuffer`.

 An example:

 ```javascript